Overview of Governance Models: Find the Right Fit

 What is a Governance Model?

-Data governance model is a set of rules and procedures that prescribe how data must be captured, maintained, retrieved, and utilized in an organization.
+Governance model is a set of rules and procedures that prescribe how data must be captured, maintained, retrieved, and utilized in an organization.
+The primary reason is that customer information may be managed poorly without supervision, leading to legal consequences and tarnishing the business’s reputation.

+Without a data governance program, it is impossible to guarantee the quality and compliance of data with the requirements of privacy laws.
 Moreover, if you have a governance model in place, you are protecting your customer’s data from being subject to phishing as well.

 The main principles of data governance are:

-• Data accuracy: Aids in ensuring that collected data is accurate and valid and brings out the reliability
+1. Data accuracy: Aids in ensuring that collected data is accurate and valid and brings out the reliability

-• Data accessibility: Ensures that the clients get the information they need at the right time and from a reliable and secure source, only accessible to the authorized personnel
+2. Data accessibility: Ensures that the clients get the information they need at the right time and from a reliable and secure source, only accessible to the authorized personnel

-• Data consistency: It is responsible for the uniform data definitions, formats, and values across systems
+3. Data consistency: It is responsible for the uniform data definitions, formats, and values across systems

-• Data compliance: Requires adherence to all relevant data laws, regulations, and standards
+4. Data compliance: Requires adherence to all relevant data laws, regulations, and standards

-• Data transparency: Involves visibility of data handling processes within an organization
+5. Data transparency: Involves visibility of data handling processes within an organization

-• Data integrity: Ensures accuracy and consistency of data throughout its lifecycle
+6. Data integrity: Ensures accuracy and consistency of data throughout its lifecycle

-• Data Stewardship: Manages and oversees data assets, ensuring quality, accessibility, consistency, and protection
+7. Data Stewardship: Manages and oversees data assets, ensuring quality, accessibility, consistency, and protection

 Do the principles seem too high to handle here?
-Don’t worry, Sprinto is here to help you with all the Governance related tasks and get up to speed with automation.
+Don’t worry, Sprinto is here to help you with all the Governance-related tasks and get up to speed with automation.

 Get a wingman for your GRC tasks